 Getting Help

 In this task, you will see how to retrieve information from documentation.
-The help commands can will help you to find information about the functions an structures that you need to use.
+The help commands will help you to find information about the functions an structures that you need to use.

 In your open script, type the following line and then run it: